Vento09/Appfox/README.md

 ### It happens

-* **Firefox is saying there more tabs when I close it**
+* **Firefox is saying that there more tabs than one when I close it**

 It's normal!
 If you want to see the tab press CTRL+TAB  to see the other tabs.
-You can close it pressing CTRL+W. It is normal when you open for the first time.
+You can close it pressing CTRL+W.

 * **"I have to connect with the accounts that I saved with firefox sync!"**

-  Firefox profile save your accounts in different folders.
-So every time you create a new web app you have to connect with your account again.
+  Firefox profile saves your accounts in different folders.
+Sometimes you should have to connect first in the browser then in the web app.